Enforcing Control Flow Integrity on DeFi Smart Contracts: Discussion and Threats to Validity

 \section{Discussion and Threats to Validity}

 \textbf{Generalization.} {\name} can generalize through two mechanisms.
 First, it can evolve and reduce false positives by learning from blocked benign transactions, enabling administrators to whitelist new control flow patterns.
 Second, it records all non-trivial control flows in the guard contract.
 If novel attacks bypass current conditions (Alg.~\ref{alg:enterexit}, Line 27), developers can update the guard contract to add new detection logic and automatically revert such transactions.
+This framework is extensible to track additional runtime properties for emerging threats.

 \textbf{Integrating {\name} Pre- and Post-deployment.} For new protocols, {\name}'s integration involves three steps: (1) instrument contracts (Section~\ref{sec:approach}), using Slither and Heimdall to omit unnecessary instrumentation (Section~\ref{subsec:optimization}); (2) deploy a guard contract to enforce policies and heuristics; and (3) configure access controls for all components.
 For existing deployed upgradable protocols~\cite{bodell2023proxy}, {\name} can be retrofitted by upgrading implementation contracts to new instrumented versions, thereby enabling {\name} without disrupting existing protocol logic.
 Following deployment, {\name} operates autonomously.
 Administrators can further improve {\name} by whitelisting blocked legitimate control flows (false positives).
 This adaptive process ensures that {\name} evolves alongside protocol growth, maintaining strong security guarantees over time.